 Note: For a complete description of all requirements for the claim process, refer to the Terms and Conditions of Service/Carriage in effect at the time of shipping.

-For eligible packages, you can request a refund for packages not delivered on time by logging in to the UPS Billing Centre.
+For eligible packages, you can request a refund for packages not delivered on time by logging into the UPS Billing Center.

 Edit your claim, upload additional information and receive claim updates

 Start a new claim using our secure application.

 Review up to 270 days of claims history.

 Change how you’re contacted about claims at any time.

 If your claim has been issued, a request for payment can then be made by the shipper of record, unless the shipper of record has provided approval or release and requested that we pay another party.
 A Request for Payment Form will be sent via the preferred method set in your profile (fax, mail, or email).

 The next step is to provide us with supporting documentation that shows the purchase price, actual cost, repair cost, or replacement cost of the merchandise in question.
 The Request for Claim Payment Form should be uploaded with this supporting document/invoice online through the claims portal.
 If you’re unable to upload the information, you can submit the information by fax or regular mail.
 When submitting the claims payment documents, please ensure the associated claim number appears on all supporting document pages.

 Payment for claims can be sent via electronic funds transfer (EFT) or by check.
 To receive payment by EFT, you will need to provide the following bank account information:

 If bank account information is not provided, a paper check for payment will be sent.
 To help avoid delays in receiving payment, please make sure you provide the correct address to where funds should be sent.